 Istanbul sits on the shores of the Bosphorus.
 A body of water that separates Europe from Asia.
 The currents in the Bosphorus are powerful and strong.
 To the west is the Mediterranean and to the east is the Black Sea.
 This is a place where two continents meet, a place where eastern and western cultures collide.
+It is the place where, in geographical terms, Europe comes to an end and Asia begins.
+A city with thousands of years of history and several name changes too; Byzantium, Constantinople and finally Istanbul.
+This city was the terminus for the Simplon Orient Express train beloved by Agatha Christie and her archaeologist husband Max Mallowan.
+A cosmopolitan city of contrasts and shadows, spices and scents, balanced on the threshold of the oriental and exotic world of the east.

 The Museum of Innocence is a love story.
 The story of a romance between Kemal and Fusun.
 A love story that persists for decades.
 The tale begins when Kemal meets Fusun when she is working in a fashionable boutique in a stylish part of Istanbul.
 He is actually shopping for his girlfriend at the time.
 Kemal’s family are wealthy and part of Istanbul’s elite society.
 Fusun is from a more modest background, her mother is a seamstress and has worked for Kemal’s mother on several occasions.
 In fact, Fusun is a distant relative of Kemal’s.